Ayr: Establishment and early settlement

+The areas surrounding modern day Ayr were known to have been occupied by Mesolithic hunter-gatherers more than 5,000 years ago.
+There is also a Neolithic standing stone at the end of Stonefield Park in Doonfoot, which is believed to have been upended as a place of sun worship by Stone Age people.
 In 1197, King William the Lion ordered that a new castle be built between the River Ayr and the River Doon.
 It is believed that the castle was a wooden structure built around Montgomerie Terrace.
 Ayr was later established as a royal burgh and market town on 21 May 1205 by King William the Lion.
 At its establishment, the burgh encompassed a single street (The Sandgate) and the Church of St John.
 By 1225 the town reached as far as Carrick Street and Mill Street along the south side of the River Ayr.
 The town grew quickly to become the main seaport, marketplace and administrative centre for Ayrshire.

 The King gifted fishing rights to the burgh for the River Ayr and the River Doon in 1236.
 In the following year, a timber bridge was built across the River Ayr, linking the town to the north side of the River.
 Since 1261, annual fairs were held in the town.
 At this time the town had a recorded population of 1,500 and served as a major port on the west coast.
 The town was unsuccessfully attacked by Norwegian forces in 1263 and invaded and occupied by English forces from 1296 until 1312 as part of the Scottish Wars of Independence.
 In 1298 the original castle at Ayr was destroyed by Robert The Bruce's forces.
 On 26 April 1315, a Parliament of Scotland was held in Ayr by Robert The Bruce at St. John's Tower by the sea.
 As a Royal Burgh, Ayr was afforded various privileges relating to trade, tolls and fishing rights, which allowed the town to out-compete the neighbouring free burgh of Newton-on-Ayr which was established in the 14th century and situated on the north side of the River Ayr.